SpiralShard: Highly Concurrent and Secure Blockchain Sharding via Linked Cross-shard Endorsement: Analysis and Discussion

 \subsection{Protocol Security Analysis}

 Based on negligible epoch failure probability, we now analyze the safety and liveness of our \ac{LCE} protocol.
-Specifically, safety indicates that honest nodes agree on the sequence of the same and valid finalized blocks in each shard chain.
-Liveness indicates each shard continuously has blocks being finalized.
-Thus, the system progresses, similar to other permissionless sharding systems~\cite{rapidchain, omniledger}.
-We first analyze the safety of the \ac{LCE} protocol.

-\begin{theorem} The \ac{LCE} protocol provides safety if each corrupted shard has less than $2/3$ malicious nodes within the same epoch and each endorsement group has less than $1/3$ of malicious nodes within the same epoch. \end{theorem}
+\begin{theorem} The \ac{LCE} protocol provides safety if each corrupted shard has less than $2/3$ malicious nodes (i.e., less than $1/3$ fraction of Byzantine nodes plus no more than $1/3$ fraction of a-b-c nodes) and at least one honest shard exists in each endorsement group (i.e., each endorsement group has less than $1/3$ of malicious nodes) within the same epoch. \end{theorem}

-\begin{proof} Without loss of generality, we demonstrate the safety of a specific finalized block $B_a$.
-Since block $B_a$ is finalized, it has been verified by at least one honest node and has received endorsements from all shards in its endorsement group within the epoch.
+\begin{proof} We use proof by contradiction to demonstrate this theorem.
+Without loss of generality, we demonstrate the safety of a specific finalized block $B_a$.
+Since block $B_a$ is finalized, it has been verified by at least one honest shard and has received endorsements from all shards in its endorsement group within the epoch.
 Assuming another block, $B_b$, which conflicts with $B_a$, is finalized in the same epoch.
-This assumption is based on two distinct scenarios. \emph{Firstly}, all shards in the endorsement group simultaneously endorse these two blocks.
-In this case, the proportion of malicious nodes in the endorsement group must be at least $1/3$, as each shard within the group is corrupted by at least $1/3$ fraction of malicious nodes.
-However, it contradicts the assumption that the fraction of malicious nodes within each endorsement group is less than $1/3$. \emph{Secondly}, a corrupted shard manipulates the other shards' endorsement decisions by setting an invalid endorsement list in its block header.
+This assumption is based on two distinct scenarios. \emph{First}, all shards in the endorsement group simultaneously endorse these two blocks via intra-shard consensus.
+This means, in this case, there is no honest shard in the endorsement group (i.e., the proportion of malicious nodes in the endorsement group is at least $1/3$).
+However, this contradicts the theorem that at least one honest shard exists in each endorsement group. \emph{Second}, a corrupted shard manipulates the other shards' endorsement decisions by setting an invalid endorsement list in its block header during intra-shard consensus.
 This requires the number of malicious nodes within this corrupted shard to be larger than the quorum size of BFT-typed consensus.
-However, it contradicts the assumption that the fraction of malicious nodes within each shard is less than $2/3$.
-In both scenarios, the assumptions of the theorem are violated.
-Thus, if the conditions of the theorem are met, the safety is preserved without losing generality. \end{proof}
+However, it contradicts the theorem that the fraction of malicious nodes within each shard is less than $2/3$.
+In both scenarios, the theorem is violated.
+Therefore, if the conditions of the theorem are met, the safety is preserved without losing generality.

-We first prove that the intra-shard consensus is continuously reached in Lemma~\ref{lemma:intra_shard}, similar to the proof of liveness in Flexible BFT~\cite{flexible}.
-Based on this, we then prove that the LCE protocol can preserve liveness.